 If you’re a visual learner, use pictures, images, color, diagrams and other visual media in your note taking, test preparation and studying.
 Whenever possible, use pictures instead of text.
 Try to develop diagrams to understand concepts and story boards to remember important sequences and relationships.

 Aural (auditory) learners retain information better when it’s presented in lecture format, via speeches, audio recordings, and other forms of verbal communication.
 While a visual learner would prefer to read a book or watch a video, auditory learners would prefer to attend a lecture or listen to a book on tape.
 Aural learners are also big on sound and music.
 They can typically sing, are musically inclined, play an instrument, and can identify different sounds.
+If you are a music enthusiast, you can click for more info and get the best music lessons.

 If you’re an aural learner, integrate auditory media, listening techniques, sound, rhyme, or even music in your learning and studying.
 You may also consider using background music and sounds to help you with visualization of processes and systems.
 For example, if you’re practicing flight procedures, you may considering playing a recording of an aircraft in the background as you study.
 You can also use music, rhythm, rhyming and music techniques to memorize and retain information.